 All mandatory/must have-s requirements must be met.
 A project that does not meet them will not pass the examination

+Mandatory requirements give you 5.00 for the final grade

-some all the raised.Your ability to answers to the questions validates that you have the knowledge required to pass the examination.
+To get 6.00, you need to work harder and provide some extra functionality to the project (at least one of the bonuses and answering all the questions raised.Your ability to answers to the questions validates that you have the knowledge required to pass the examination.
 Considering how you have answered the questions and how much bonus bullets you have done the final grade can scale.

 Present briefly the project and explain the code